 Threats: “You have 5 seconds to clean up or else.
 Five… four… three…”

 My husband and I explained the vicious circle we were in to a psychologist, Linda Reddy, PhD.
 After listening to us, Dr. Reddy explained that we needed to keep our commands simple, with one- or two-step directions.
-Instructions with more than two steps—like “Go upstairs, put away your toys, brush your teeth, and pick up your clothes from the floor”—can be too complicated for a child to remember and follow.
+Instructions with more than two steps — like “Go upstairs, put away your toys, brush your teeth, and pick up your clothes from the floor” — can be too complicated for kids to remember and follow.

-Dr. Reddy gave us an explicit set of instructions to follow, which entailed the following: Look your child in the eye, calmly say her name, pause, provide the two-step instruction, and end with “now.”
+Dr. Reddy gave us an explicit set of instructions to follow: Look your child in the eye, calmly say her name, pause, provide the two-step instruction, and end with “now.”
 “Annie, go upstairs and brush your teeth now.”

-Dr. Reddy instructed us to pause 15 to 18 seconds and stay within 3 to 5 feet of Annie.
+Dr. Reddy told us to pause 15 to 18 seconds and stay within 3 to 5 feet of Annie.
 If she followed the direction, we were told to briefly praise her for following the direction.
-If she did not follow the direction, we were told to calmly repeat the instruction.
+And if she didn’t follow the direction, then we should calmly repeat the instruction.

 Pretty soon, this technique became second nature, and it always worked.
-In fact, the tactic worked so well that I was tempted to try it on my spouse.
-“David,” I said to my husband one evening, “can you please take out the garbage, now?”
+In fact, it worked so well that I was tempted to try it on my spouse.
+“David,” I said to my husband one evening, “can you please take out the garbage now?”
 (He grinned at me, knowingly.
 Then he grabbed a trash bag!)